Return to Campus

 |The signage below can be ordered via the FSS.
 Auxilliary units will be charged $2.15 for each sign.|

-Do not sit here sign with text (6.5” W x 8.5” H) to strategically place on permanent seating that cannot be removed instructing individuals where not to sit and maintain physical distancing.
+Do not sit here sign with text (6.5” W x 8.5” H) to strategically place on permanent seating that cannot be removed instructing individuals where not to sit.

-Do not sit here without text (6” diameter) to strategically place on permanent seating that cannot be removed instructing individuals where not to sit and maintain physical distancing.
+Do not sit here without text (6” diameter) to strategically place on permanent seating that cannot be removed instructing individuals where not to sit.

-RTCC and building managers are responsible for posting temporary, printed signage as well as self-adhesive floor and wall signage, as necessary.
+RTCC and building managers can post temporary, printed signage, as necessary.